silenium-dev/LibAVQt/README.md

 # LibAVQt

-A object-oriented Qt interface for FFmpeg.
+An object-oriented Qt interface for FFmpeg.

 ## Features